mSeindal/online_csv_reader/README.md

+# Online CSV Reader

-# online_csv_readereverything untill now is made with ChatGPT
+Everything untill now is made with ChatGPT